Musculation

 Nutrition

-A diet rich in protein is essential to support muscle growth.
-Indeed, these nutrients are the main “builders” of muscles and allow our body to repair micro-tears caused by training.
-It is recommended to consume approximately 1.5 to 2g of protein per kilo of body weight each day, favoring animal sources (meat, fish, eggs, dairy products) and plant sources (legumes, whole grains).
+A protein-rich diet is essential to support muscle growth.
+These nutrients are the main muscle "builders" and allow our bodies to repair micro-tears caused by training.
+It is recommended to consume approximately 1.5 to 2g of protein per kilogram of body weight each day, favoring animal sources (meat, fish, eggs, dairy products) and plant sources (legumes, whole grains).

-Choose high-quality proteins, such as meat, fish, dairy or plant-based alternatives, as well as complex carbohydrates (grains, legumes) and healthy fats (vegetable oils, avocado).
-Also make sure you are getting enough essential micronutrients, such as vitamins and minerals, by choosing a variety of vegetables and fruits.
+Choose high-quality proteins, such as meat, fish, dairy, or plant-based alternatives, as well as complex carbohydrates (grains, legumes) and healthy fats (vegetable oils, avocados).
+Also, make sure you're getting enough essential micronutrients, such as vitamins and minerals, by choosing a variety of vegetables and fruits.

-At the same time, it is also essential to ensure that you are getting enough carbohydrates and fats, to provide the strength needed for workouts and ensure good recovery.
-Some athletes also choose to use dietary supplements, such as protein powder, branched chain amino acids (BCAAs) or creatine, to support their performance and ensure optimal nutrient intake.
+At the same time, it's also essential to ensure you're getting enough carbohydrates and fats to provide the strength needed for workouts and ensure proper recovery.
+Some athletes also choose to use dietary supplements, such as protein powder, branched-chain amino acids (BCAAs), or creatine, to support their performance and ensure optimal nutrient intake.

 Different training techniques to stimulate hypertrophy